mynameiswilson/sbdm/_posts/2021-02-04-jcps-reopening-risks.md

 excerpt: "The decision on reopening will be on us, but real gaps and risks remain for teachers, families and the community as a whole.
 An update on where I stand, plus a recap of the contentious Feb 2nd Board meeting."
 ---

+*(UPDATE 2/8: there is a [Special Board Meeting Tuesday February 9th 2021 - tomorrow](https://www.jefferson.kyschools.us/calendar/event/board-education-special-meeting-5)!
+Public encouraged to offer comment via email)*

 Here's where I'm currently at on reopening for the remainder of this school year:

 I still don't support it, right now.

 While we are being told that we must reopen in-person, there continues to be a lack of evidence being offered from public health and JCPS officials that we can safely do so.

-In addition, there is a lack of acknowledgement about the risks teachers and families are being asked to accept.
+In addition, I am seeing a disturbing there is a lack of acknowledgement about the risks teachers and families are being asked to accept.

 If I had to put it into a metaphor, here it is: